• Skip to primary navigation

 How to Frame a Builder-Grade Mirror

-DIY your bathroom mirror frame and turn your builder-grade mirror into a beautiful design with less than $10 and 2 hours!
+Turn your builder-grade mirror into a beautiful design with this DIY Mirror Frame for less than $20 and 2 hours of your time!

 Happy day to you, dear friends!
 I spent yesterday morning out in the garage finishing a project that has been on the to-do list for years.
 The weather was gorgeous and my kids were occupying themselves – hallelujah!

-I’ve had the supplies to finish this project for months now.
+I’ve had the supplies to finish this mirror framing DIY project for months now.
 I’ve recently gone on a mission to wrap up old projects that have fallen by the wayside.
 So, here’s project numero uno on that list!

 Ok, so I know that this project is super basic and other DIY-ers have been doing this for years, but it’s such a good one that I HAD to do it for myself.
 And just for fun, I’ll share it with you.
 It’s so simple, though, that it seems silly to need a tutorial.
 But, I hope it helps you see just how easy it is!